OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-07-Two-Factor-Authentication.md

 ![SMS auth code example](img/ch2-7-1.png)

 SMS-based 2FA is better than using a password alone, but relying on telephone infrastructure comes with enough trade-offs that the National Institute of Standards and Technology [does not recommend it](https://techcrunch.com/2016/07/25/nist-declares-the-age-of-sms-based-2-factor-authentication-over/).
+However, if SMS-based 2FA is your only option, using it is better than not using it.

 For example: by convincing Verizon to redirect Deray McKesson's phone messages to a new SIM card, a hacker was able to bypass 2FA.
 They were able to access the Black Lives Matter activist's email and Twitter records.